heygent/embanalysis/thesis/src/03-analysis.md

 ![PCA visualization of Llama
 embeddings.](plots/Llama-3.2-1B-Instruct_00_pca_components_gradient_v1.svg){#fig:llama-pca}

+Differently from OLMo, in LLaMa PCA and SVD lead to very similar representations, which might mean that LLaMa learned number embeddings are much closer to having a 0 mean.

+The self-similar, recursive structure based on digit count is immediately visible in the PCA plot.

 The PCA projection shows a continuous, arc-shaped curved manifold, with smoother transitions between numbers and a distinct separation with numbers close to 0.